getgrav/grav-learn/pages/20/07.api/03.endpoints/00.authentication/_05.forgot-password/api-endpoint.md

         - name: admin_base_url
           type: string
           required: false
-          description: 'Origin + base path of the calling Admin2 client (e.g. `https://example.com/admin`).
+          description: 'Origin + base path of the calling Admin2 client (e.g. `https://my-site.example/admin`).
 Used to construct the reset link in the email.
 Must be an `http`/`https` URL.
 Falls back to the `Referer` / `Origin` headers, then Grav''s own root URL.'
-    request_example: '{"email": "admin@example.com", "admin_base_url": "https://example.com/admin"}'
+    request_example: '{"email": "admin@my-site.example", "admin_base_url": "https://my-site.example/admin"}'
     response_example: '{"data": {"message": "If an account exists for that email, a reset link has been sent."}}'
     response_codes:
         - code: '200'